 Schedule of Events & Results

-Our Information Booth (Sask Energy Tent) is located at the foot of the Pine Island bridge and is hosted by local volunteers who will have lots of information about the event.
-As well they will be able to help out the competitors and clubs with information about Regina that will make their nationals experience the best.
+Our Information Booth is hosted by local volunteers who will have lots of information about the event.
+As well they will be able to help out the competitors and clubs with information about Ottawa that will make their nationals experience the best.

 There will be onsite paid parking at Mooney’s Bay for athletes and spectators.
 The HOC has secured the parking area directly beside the spectator area and entrance to the Athlete Village.
 This will be the location where all athletes must enter the property, and will provide all spectators with the easiest access to spectator areas.